getodk/docs/docs-syntax-guide.rst

  - Within a large topic, documents are grouped into collections of related pages, defined by a :rst:dir:`toctree` on a topic intro page.

    Intro pages (pages that contain secondary :rst:dir:`toctree` directives) may include additional content introducing the collection or providing contextual wayfinding.
-However, this is not always neccesary or desirable.
-Use your judgement, and avoid stating things just for the sake of having some text. ("Here are the pages in this collection.")
+However, this is not always necessary or desirable.
+Use your judgment, and avoid stating things just for the sake of having some text. ("Here are the pages in this collection.")

    We also (very occasionally) include :rst:dir:`toctree` directives in sub-collection pages.

-If it not obvious where a new document should appear in the navigation, the best practice is to simply ask about it in the Github issue driving the new page.
+If it not obvious where a new document should appear in the navigation, the best practice is to simply ask about it in the GitHub issue driving the new page.

 .. note::